MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification

-Another interesting extension of our MSIQ method is to model single-cell RNA-seq (scRNA-seq) data, which contain information on the technical and biological noise of isoform abundance at the single-cell level \citep{wu2014quantitative,macaulay2014single}. scRNA-seq data are in great need in the analysis of (1) subpopulations of cells from a larger heterogeneous population and (2) rare cell types, for which sufficient material cannot be obtained for conventional RNA-seq experiments \citep{mortazavi2008mapping}.
-Given scRNA-seq data of multiple cells from the same population, MSIQ can be iteratively utilized to evaluate the transcriptional heterogeneity and detect subpopulations (the informative groups) in the set of samples.
-Meanwhile, MSIQ can also reveal the principal isoform expression pattern in the given cell population.
-An alternative approach is to allow more than one informative group to be subpopulations of single cells in the modeling.
+Another interesting extension of our MSIQ method is to model single-cell RNA-seq (scRNA-seq) data, which contain information on the technical and biological noise of isoform abundance at the single-cell level \citep{wu2014quantitative,macaulay2014single}. scRNA-seq data are \ww{needed for} the analysis of (1) subpopulations of cells from a larger heterogeneous population and (2) rare cell types, for which sufficient material cannot be obtained for conventional RNA-seq experiments \citep{mortazavi2008mapping}.
+Given scRNA-seq data \ww{on} multiple cells from the same population, MSIQ can be iteratively utilized to evaluate the transcriptional heterogeneity and detect subpopulations (\ww{i.e.,} consistent groups) in the set of samples.
+Meanwhile, MSIQ can also reveal the principal isoform expression pattern in \ww{a} given cell population.
+An alternative approach is to allow \ww{for multiple consistent groups as} subpopulations of single cells in statistical modeling.